Ultimate Guide To WordPress RSS

 RSS Includes Pages and Custom Post Types

-(RSS Includes Pages and Custom Post Types Plugin For WordPress)
+RSS Includes Pages and Custom Post Types Plugin

-Install RSS Includes Pages and Custom Post Types if you would like to include pages in your WordPress RSS feed and not just posts (by default WordPress only includes posts in your RSS feed).
+Use RSS Includes Pages and Custom Post Types if you would like to include pages in your WordPress RSS feed and not just posts (by default WordPress only includes posts in your RSS feed).

 For more details, go here:

-WordPress RSS – Useful Tips
+Using RSS Feeds – Useful Tips

 Tip #1 – WordPress Comment RSS Feeds

-Comments posted on your site by visitors and users display in the Comments RSS page …
+All the comments posted on your site by visitors will appear in the Comments RSS page …

-Comments feed entries as seen on Firefox
+Comments feed entries viewed with Firefox

-(RSS comments feed entries as seen with a Google Chrome browser)
+(RSS comments feed entries displayed using Google Chrome)

-Again, you can check the feed content by pasting the URL of the feed into a feedreader …
+Again, you can check the feed content by pasting the feed URL into an online feed reader …

 Note: If the Meta section is not displaying on your theme, you can view the Comments RSS section of your site by opening up a browser and typing in the following URL: